Diploma in Anaesthesia Technology

 Theoretical Knowledge:

-• Studying units of competency that cover all aspects of anaesthetic technician
+• Studying units of competency that cover all aspects of the anaesthetic technician course

 • Keeping up-to-date with the latest health advice to provide quality health care.